 It is important to our organization to give back to the communities in which we live and work.
-Under the leadership of Zondra Jones, 2nd Vice President, SGMP Louisiana participates in quarterly community engagement projects.
+Under the leadership of Jessica McChesney, 2nd Vice President, SGMP Louisiana participates in quarterly community engagement projects.

 More than 13.1 million children in the United States are food insecure.
 Additionally, 14.5 million children live in poverty.
 Those are alarming statistics.
-Join SGMP La for our Fall 2022 Community Involvement Campaign @ the Greater Baton Rouge Food Bank on Saturday October 22 from 8 am to Noon for a day of sorting donations.
-You must pre-register on the website using this link:
+The Fall 2022 Community Involvement Campaign @ the Greater Baton Rouge Food Bank was held on Saturday October 22 from 8 am to Noon for a day of sorting donations.

 The Summer Community Involvement Campaign was a success!
 We collected over 8 boxes & bags of school supplies and personal care items for the children attending GT Wood Elementary School in Kenner.
 Thank you to everyone that contributed!
 Principal Dwemer says all the students will be very grateful for our support!
 Thank you to Carolyn Barrett, CGMP with Visit Kenner for delivering all the items to the school.